 Design is an integral part of the culture of Milano and Lombardy.
 A dense network of public and company museums, studios and private archives testify to its historical contribution to the city’s heritage.

-The exhibition opens to the city and involves also non-insiders.
-The “Fuorisalone” includes itineraries, exhibitions in the most charming locations unbeknownst in the city, events in very special places, cocktails in shops and showrooms, open air celebrations and meetings with architects and designers in bookshops.
+The exhibition opens to the city and involves non-insiders as well.
+The Fuorisalone includes itineraries, exhibitions in the most charming locations unbeknownst in the city, events in very special places, cocktails in shops and showrooms, open-air celebrations and meetings with architects and designers in bookshops.